jaswanth-227/Anomaly-Detection-Model/README.md

 Weights each output of the models dynamically

 Fusion of scores to generate a final prediction

 🛠️ Implementation Highlights

 Preprocessing of mixed type:

-RobustScaler for numerical features
+  -RobustScaler for numerical features

-OneHotEncoder for categorical features
+  -OneHotEncoder for categorical features

 Automatic tuning of thresholds based on optimization of F1-score

 Early stopping incorporated for:

-Training of VAE
+  -Training of VAE

-Attention fusion model
+  -Attention fusion model

 Modular and scalable architecture

 Models employed:

 Isolation Forest
 One-Class SVM
 Local Outlier Factor
 Transformer VAE

 Attention Fusion Model